 If at any time you were sent to California state prison as a result of a conviction or probation violation, you may not be eligible for expungement.
 In addition, certain crimes cannot be expunged from your record including sodomy with a child, lewd acts with a child, statutory rape, and oral copulation with a child.

 Once you have determined that you are eligible for expungement, you must file the necessary paperwork with the court by the mandated deadlines and attend the expungement hearing.
-Because the paperwork can be filled with legal lingo and confusing to many people, it’s recommended to reach out for help from an experienced Orange County criminal expungement lawyer.
-These attorneys cannot only help you file the paperwork, but also represent you in court, presenting a strong argument for your expungement to be granted.
+Because the paperwork can be filled with legal lingo and confusing to many people, it’s recommended to reach out for help from an experienced Laguna Hills and Orange County criminal expungement lawyer.
+These criminal defense attorneys cannot only help you file the paperwork, but also represent you in court, presenting a strong argument for your expungement to be granted.

 Who can get their record expunged?